LearnWeb3DAO/ENS/README.md

 - Click `Deploy`
 - Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL from there!

+---

+To pass the skill test for this level, input YOUR address you used to buy the ENS domain from in the verification box.

-Share your website on Discord :D
+Share your website on Discord :D and as usual, feel free to ask any questions!